joe-m-shaw/pansolid-cnv/README.md

 ## Data

-All data is saved internally at the North West GLH.
-No data should be available in this Github repository.
+All data is saved internally at the North West GLH, as it contains patient identifiable information.

+**No data should be available in this Github repository.**

 The filepath for the data and outputs folders can be set in "set_shared_drive_filepath.R".